The winter months and our skin.

 ~Linda Rodin, the facial oil’s creator, with her poodle Winks~

-If Rodin’s price point is too much of an investment, you will be quite pleased with Eminence’s Facial Recovery Oil ($100 cheaper).
+If La Mer’s and Rodin’s price points are too much of an investment, you will be quite pleased with Eminence’s Facial Recovery Oil ($100 cheaper).
 Having used this oil for three years, I have seen immediate positive results as my skin receives the moisture it is seeking and continues to reveal fresh, plump, beautiful skin.

 Extremely moisturizing (there are other degrees of moisture available from the brand), this body lotion is my go-to and has been for as long as I can remember.
 Head-to-toe this lotion goes on immediately after showering and provides the hug my skin needs.

-The last item that goes on my skin each night is a small dab of lavender night eye cream from Eminence.
-Lasting 4-5 months, this item will pay for itself immediately as your eyes will no longer look tired and the delicate cream will feel as though you’ve kissed the sensitive areas around your eye with just the right amount of moisture.
+Once introduced to La Roche-Posay, I have not looked back.
+This French beauty line is high quality and gives results.
+Their eye cream will pay for itself immediately as your eyes will no longer look tired and the delicate cream will feel as though you’ve kissed the sensitive areas around your eye with just the right amount of moisture.

 Okay, I honestly never thought I would use or recommend this product.
 Again, it wasn’t until I began living in a very, very dry region, that I knew my skin needed something more.
 I began looking in earnest at all of the recommendations and reasons La Mer’s original cream was so beloved by its users.
 I scoured the internet, and realized, this cream may be just what I was looking for.